 APPLYING FOR MA OR PhD FUNDING

 We are delighted to support our students in seeking funding.
-Please see the list below for information about specific sources of funding for which you might be eligible.
+Please see the list below for some specific sources of funding for which you might be eligible.

 Applying for funding can appear confusing so please don’t hesitate to ask for help and advice.
 If you would like to discuss whether the Warwick History Department could supervise your proposed area of research you can contact the PGR Director.
 Alternatively, you are welcome to contact potential supervisors directly.
 See the list of academic staff with their areas of expertise.

 Remember that to be eligible for funding, you must also apply to the relevant MA or PhD programme in the History Department.
 That is, you cannot be considered for funding if you have not also applied for a place by the deadlines listed below.